microsoft/code-with-engineering-playbook/agile-development/collaboration/Virtual_Collaboration.md

 Pair programming works well under the correct circumstances, but it loses some of its charm when executed in a completely virtual setting.
 The virtual setup still involves two programmers looking at the same screen and talking out their designs, but there are often logistical issues to deal with, including lag, microphone set up issues, workspace and personal considerations, and many other small, individually trivial problems that worsen the experience.

-Virtual work patterns need to deviate from the in-person patterns we are accustomed to.
+Virtual work patterns are different from the in-person patterns we are accustomed to.
 Pair programming at its core is based on the following principles:

 1. Generating clarity through communication
 2. Producing higher quality through collaboration